Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

 Let $A$ be an arbitrary atom of the good pseudo-triangulation $\calT$ right before the flip of $b$.
 Note that $A$ may have been reversed before (and thus cannot be reversed again), but this is not important to our proof.
 Observe that due to the flip of $b$, $A$ can be dequeued only if (a) $A$ is awake before the flip of $b$, and (b) $A$ lies on either $\partial R$ or $\partial L$.
 Note that $b=b_R=b_L$ since $b$ is minimal.
 In other words, suppose $A$ lies on $\partial T$ of a pseudo-triangle $T$; if $A$ is dequeued due to the flip of $b$, then (a) $T$ is either $R$ or $L$, (b) $A$ must be awake on $\partial T$ (before the flip of $b$), and (c) $b = b_T$.

-Our main idea for the proof is to show that, if an atom $A$ has been dequeued, then before its next reversal (if any), $A$ cannot be awake (and thus cannot be dequeued again).
-To this end, one observation used in the proof is that: For a pseudo-triangle $T$ with $T=Rtri(b_T)$ (resp., $T=Ltri(b_T)$), if a point $p$ is awake on $\partial T$, then the forward (resp., backward) $T$-view of $p$ has a smaller pt-slope than $p$ in $T$ (see Fig.~\ref{fig:awake}).
-The proof, however, consists of a lengthy and complicated case analysis with considerable details.
+One key observation used in our proof is: For any pseudo-triangle $T$ with $T=Rtri(b_T)$ (resp., $T=Ltri(b_T)$), if a point $p$ is awake on $\partial T$, then the forward (resp., backward) $T$-view of $p$ has a smaller pt-slope than $p$ in $T$ (see Fig.~\ref{fig:awake}).

 To prove Lemma \ref{lem:80}, we first prove the following statement, which we call Sub-lemma \ref{lem:80}(a).